-Strong winds equatorwards and rearwards of a cyclone core have often been associated with two phenomena, the cold conveyor belt (CCB) jet and sting jets.
-Here, detailed observations of the mesoscale structure in this region of an intense cyclone are analysed.
-The in-situ and dropsonde observations were obtained during two research flights through the cyclone during the DIAMET (DIAbatic influences on Mesoscale structures in ExTratropical storms) field campaign.
-A numerical weather prediction model is used to link the strong wind regions with three types of "air streams", or coherent ensembles of trajectories: two types are identified with the CCB, hooking around the cyclone center, while the third is identified with a sting jet, descending from the cloud head to the west of the cyclone.
-Chemical tracer observations show for the first time that the CCB and sting jet air streams are distinct air masses even when the associated low-level wind maxima are not spatially distinct.
-In the model, the CCB experiences slow latent heating through weak resolved ascent and convection, while the sting jet experiences weak cooling associated with microphysics during its subsaturated descent.
+Strong winds equatorward and rearward of a cyclone core have often been associated with two phenomena: the cold conveyor belt (CCB) jet and sting jets.
+Here, detailed observations of the mesoscale structure in this region of an intense cyclone are analyzed.
+The in situ and dropsonde observations were obtained during two research flights through the cyclone during the Diabatic Influences on Mesoscale Structures in Extratropical Storms (DIAMET) field campaign.
+A numerical weather prediction model is used to link the strong wind regions with three types of "airstreams" or coherent ensembles of trajectories: two types are identified with the CCB, hooking around the cyclone center, while the third is identified with a sting jet, descending from the cloud head to the west of the cyclone.
+Chemical tracer observations show for the first time that the CCB and sting jet airstreams are distinct air masses even when the associated low-level wind maxima are not spatially distinct.
+In the model, the CCB experiences slow latent heating through weak-resolved ascent and convection, while the sting jet experiences weak cooling associated with microphysics during its subsaturated descent.
 Diagnosis of mesoscale instabilities in the model shows that the CCB passes through largely stable regions, while the sting jet spends relatively long periods in locations characterized by conditional symmetric instability (CSI).
 The relation of CSI to the observed mesoscale structure of the bent-back front and its possible role in the cloud banding is discussed.

-1 Introduction
+1. Introduction

-The potential to generate strong surface winds and gusts as they pass is one of the most important aspects of extratropical cyclones, due to the direct impact on society.
-The aim of this article is to analyze the three-dimensional structure of the region of strong winds near the center of an intense extratropical cyclone and determine the origin of air streams within that region.
-The study is focused on a cyclone that developed according to the Shapiro-Keyser conceptual model (Shapiro and Keyser, 1990).
-This model is characterized by four stages of development: (I) incipient frontal cyclone, (II) frontal fracture, (III) frontal T-bone and bent-back front, and (IV) warm-core seclusion.
-Frontal fracture describes the break of a continuous thermal front as the cyclone intensifies so that the cold front is dislocated eastwards from the warm front with a weaker gradient in between.
+The potential to generate strong surface winds and gusts as they pass is one of the most important aspects of extratropical cyclones due to the direct impact on society.
+The aim of this article is to analyze the three-dimensional structure of the region of strong winds near the center of an intense extratropical cyclone and determine the origin of the airstreams within that region.
+The study is focused on a cyclone that developed according to the Shapiro-Keyser conceptual model (Shapiro and Keyser 1990).
+This model is characterized by four stages of development: 1) incipient frontal cyclone, 2) frontal fracture, 3) frontal T bone and bent-back front, and

+4) warm-core seclusion.
+Frontal fracture describes the break of a continuous thermal front as the cyclone intensifies so that the cold front is dislocated eastward from the warm front with a weaker gradient in between.
 This region is termed the "frontal fracture zone" and is associated with air descending cyclonically from the northwest to the south of the frontal cyclone.
 The descending air gives rise to a pronounced "dry slot" in satellite imagery.
-The extensive cloud wrapping around the poleward side of the cyclone core is described as the "cloud head" (Böttger et al., 1975) and its leading extremity as the "cloud head tip" (Browning and Roberts, 1994).
-Figure 1 shows a schematic diagram of the structure of a Shapiro-Keyser cyclone during development stage III.
+The extensive cloud wrapping around the poleward side of the cyclone core is described as the "cloud head" (Böttger et al. 1975), and its leading extremity is described as the "cloud head tip" (Browning and Roberts 1994).
+Figure 1 shows a schematic diagram of the structure of a Shapiro-Keyser cyclone during development stage 3.

 There are two separate regions usually associated with strong winds in Shapiro-Keyser cyclones.
 The first region is the low-level jet ahead of the cold front in the warm sector of the cyclone.
-This low-level jet is part of the broader air stream known as the warm conveyor belt, which transports heat and moisture northwards and eastwards while ascending from the boundary layer to the upper troposphere (Browning, 1971; Harrold, 1973).
-The second region of strong winds develops to the southwest and south of the cyclone center as a bent-back front wraps around the cyclone.
-The strong winds in this region are the focus of this contribution.
+This low-level jet is part of